cap-js/docs/about/index.md

 #### CAP promotes Domain-Driven Design

-CAP greatly supports domain-driven design (DDD) by placing the primary focus on the problem domain, providing CDS as a powerful language to capture domain models and thereby facilitating close collaboration between domain experts and developers.
+CAP supports domain-driven design (DDD) by placing the primary focus on the problem domain.
+It provides CDS as a powerful language to capture domain models and thereby facilitates close collaboration between domain experts and developers.
 CAP's core concepts fit well to the DDD counterparts of _Entities_, _Value Objects_, _Services_, and _Events_. {.indent}

 In contrast to DDD however, CAP prefers a strong distinction of active services and passive data; for example, there's no such thing as instance methods of entities in CAP.
 CAP also stays at a more axiomatic level of key concepts: the DDD concepts of _Repositories_, _Aggregates_, and _Factories_ intentionally don't have first-class counterparts in CAP, but can be realized using CAP's core concepts. {.indent}